 Cost of living is the amount of money you need to maintain a particular lifestyle in a specific place.
 It takes into account every kind of living expense: mortgage or rent, groceries, taxes, transportation, education, healthcare, entertainment, and more.

 Cost of living calculations compare income levels to the cost of goods, services, and housing in that location.
 Average income, even for the very same job, varies by city and state.
 For example, the median salary for a public school teacher in Los Angeles, CA, is $64,091.
 Someone with the same position in Birmingham, AL, earns a median wage of $57,449.
 This disparity indicates a difference in the cost of living.

-You can compare the cost of living from one place to another using a cost of living index, which tracks and measures many data points related to income and cost to determine the cost of living in a particular area.
-There is no one “official” cost of living index and varied methodologies are used to calculate them, but you can find some reliable resources in the following places:
+You can compare the cost of living from one place to another using a cost of living index, which tracks and measures many data points related to income and cost in a particular area.
+There is no one “official” cost of living index, and there exist varied methodologies to calculate them, but you can find some reliable resources in the following places:

 - The Council for Community and Economic Research Cost of Living Index

 - U.S. Bureau of Labor Statistics Consumer Price Index

 While they might use different methods, these indexes generally agree on the more and less affordable areas across the United States.
 The Missouri Economic Research and Information Center created a color-coded map where you can easily see how cost of living affordability shakes out throughout the country:

 In most cases, calculators assign the national average cost of living the number 100 and score cities based on their comparison.